itexussoft/rabbitmq-examples/README.md

     $ rabbitmq-server

-Open another tab and type:
+Open another tab in terminal and type:

     $ ruby topic_consumer.rb 'consumer.first'

-Open one more tab and type:
+Open one more tab in terminal and type:

     $ ruby topic_publisher.rb 'consumer.first' 'Hello World!'